lljchem8/Udacity-Full-Stack-Nanodegree-Logs-Analysis/README.md

    - To load the data using the command: `psql -d news -f newsdata.sql`
    - Use `psql -d news` to connect to database

-3. run the python program to print out the report:
+3. Run the python program to print out the report:
    `python query.py`